adorsk/bower-requirejs/readme.md

 ### bowerRequireJS(options, callback)

-- `options` — An [options object](https://github.com/yeoman/bower-requirejs#options) containing a config and optional baseUrl and excludes.
+- `options` — An [options object](https://github.com/yeoman/bower-requirejs#options) containing an optional config file path, baseUrl and excludes.
+If config file path is included, the resulting config will be written to that path.
-- `callback` — A callback to execute when the task is finished
+- `callback` — A callback to execute when the task is finished.
+The resulting config object is passed as an argument to the callback.

 You can use `bower-requirejs` directly in your app if you prefer to not rely on the binary.